kercostello/pdsnd_github/README.md

 Bikeshare Data Explorer

 ### Description
 This project explores Bikeshare usage data in Chicago, New York City, and Washington.
+It provides statistics on most popular times of travel, popular stations, trip duration, and bikeshare users.
+Users can also look through raw data in an interactive manner.

 ### Files used
 bikeshare_2.py